top of page

 Burd Eggs

 Burd Eggs supplies farm-to-table eggs across the Melbourne, Australia area.
 Entrepreneur Zach Burd needed more than the perfect last name to make his fledgling business hatch.
 He had already been using Facebook Ads when Wix entered the picture.
 He soon found that using the Wix integration on his site helped his campaigns take flight.
-In his Facebook Ads by Wix campaign, Zach gets right to the point, with an image carousel of various products as well as short, compelling text telling.
+In his Facebook Ads by Wix campaign, Zach gets to the point, with an image carousel of various products, as well as short, compelling text telling.
 A smattering of emojis appeals to the younger members of his growing brood of customers.
 As a result, his ROAS (Return on Ad Spend) has risen a whopping 366% since starting his ad campaign.

 burdeggs website homepage featuring a product that was advertised using facebook marketing